coq/coq/dev/doc/INSTALL.make.md

      compiling Coq on two different architectures for which the result of "arch" is the same, e.g. Sun OS and Solaris)

-   * `-local`
-     Compile Coq to run in its source directory.
-The installation (step 6) is not necessary in that case.

    * `-browser <command>`
      Use <command> to open an URL in a browser. %s must appear in <command>, and will be replaced by the URL.